agcty/nextjs-advanced-starter/README.md

 ### Configuring ESLint rules

 If you need additional rules or want to turn off specific rules just edit `.eslintrc.js`.
-Only change the order of plugins and items in the "extends" array if you know what you're doing as this can have unexpected side effects: Items on the bottom ovverride the former items.
+Only change the order of plugins and items in the "extends" array if you know what you're doing as this can have unexpected side effects: Items lower down the list override previous extensions.
 This is the intended behaviour so you can extend and configure existing rules easily.
-For example first we add the popular airbnb rules and then have prettier ovverride some of these rules so code formatting doesn't interfere with other rules.

 ### Adding new absolute import paths